 Doing it yourself

-While this is possible, and we will do do everything we can to support you, the family and close friends will need time and energy to put into it.
+While this is possible, and we will do do everything we can to support you, the close circle of the person who has died will need time and energy to put into it.

 The main purposes of a funeral